Terms and Conditions

 - Singapore: The Financial Times (Singapore) Pte Limited, whose principal place of business is at 60 Anson Road, #06-02 Mapletree Anson, Singapore 079914.

 - Asia (other than Japan, South Korea or Singapore) or Oceania: The Financial Times (H.K.)
-Limited, whose principal place of business is at 18/F Nan Fung Tower, 88 Connaught Road, Central, Hong Kong.
+Limited, whose principal place of business is at 6/F Nan Fung Tower, 88 Connaught Road, Central, Hong Kong.

 7. Changes to these Terms and Conditions

 7.1.
-These Terms and Conditions were published on 7 January 2021 and replace with immediate effect the terms and conditions previously published on 1 May 2019.
+These Terms and Conditions were published on 1 March 2022 and replace with immediate effect the Terms and Conditions previously published on 25 November 2021.

 7.2.
 We may update these Terms and Conditions for legal or regulatory reasons, or to reflect changes in our services or business practices.
 We will provide notice of any significant changes below.
 You should regularly check this section to see if any changes have been made.
 If you are a paying subscriber, any changes to our terms and conditions will become effective from the date of your next payment following the change unless we notify you otherwise.
 If you are not a paying subscriber, any changes will become effective as soon as we post them on FT.com.